 When Do You Need to Pay The Tax?

 The transfer tax, which is referred to as, the Real Property Transfer Tax, applies to sales, grants, assignments, transfers or surrenders of real property at closing.
 This tax is also applicable if you own at least 50% of an entity like a corporation; that owns the property as well; decide to sell the corporation.

 Is There a Threshold For This Tax?

 Yes, the New York City real estate transfer tax applies to sales or transfers that are for at least $25,000.

 If you end up in a situation such a buying a New Development or from a Sponsor that requires you to pay the New York City real estate transfer tax; your real estate attorney will handle this at closing.
 Additionally, there are two ways to submit your application.
 In addition to applying in person, the official website of the city of New York makes it possible to apply online.

 How to File?

 In New York City (except Staten Island), you need to create the forms online using The Automated City Register Information System (ACRIS), which allows you to fill out the required fields.
-The return must be filed, within 30 days after the sale, and the tax is paid simultaneously.
+The return must be filed within 30 days after the sale; the transfer tax rate paid during this term.

 The transfer tax can add up pretty quickly given New York City’s real estate values.
 For instance, real estate appraisal and consulting firm Miller Samuel noted median sale prices for co-ops was about $800,000 in the first quarter and nearly $1.7 million for condos.
 The transfer tax works out to more than $11,000 for a cooperative and $24,000 in the case of a condo apartment; based on the median prices.